 Establishments organizing such functions are likely to be required to have ID scanners, passport scanners, or other devices to verify entrants’ IDs and vaccination status.

-Controversy Surrounding the Vaccine Passport
+Controversy Surrounding Vaccine Passports

 Governments and many service providers like the convenience and marketable “security” of the vaccine passport.
 Others, such as privacy advocates, consider it an intrusion into an individual’s right to use his or her own body as they choose.

-Who should Issue a Vaccine Passport?
+Who Should Issue Vaccine Passports?

 Airlines, air travel associations, various government levels, and even a few hotels and hotel chains have experimented with different forms of documents to allow a customer to show evidence of being safe for others to be near.

-How to Ensure no Discrimination in Free Movement Rights for Non-vaccinated People?
+How to Ensure no Discrimination in Free Movement Rights for Non-Vaccinated People?

 The European Commission has proposed a Digital Green Certificate.
 Key elements of this proposed certificate are: